 This is commonly found in diet pills and it contains caffeine, among other stimulants.
-It has shown to be effective for weight loss, but it has dangerous side effects.
+According to Livestrong, it has shown to be effective for weight loss, but it has dangerous side effects.
 You’ll find this in a lot of energy drinks.

 Green coffee bean extract

 This contains chlorogenic acid which has shown to inhibit the accumulation of fat and control glucose metabolism to aid weight loss.

 It is a stimulant that increases your body’s thermogenesis (you heat up) and metabolism which increases your calorie burn and supports weight loss.